-Financial Regulations also require employees to notify management of any irregularity involving cash, materials or any other property of the council.
+Financial Regulations also require employees to notify management of any illegality, impropriety or irregularity involving cash, materials or any other property of the Council.
 In this document anything that fits that description should also be regarded as falling under the definition of 'fraud or corruption'.

 - 2.2 Examples of fraudulent or corrupt acts would include : - a.
 Submitting invoices for work not done. - b.
 Stealing cash and falsifying records - c.
 Falsifying or withholding information to obtain Housing Benefit. - d.
 Using Council equipment without permission for private purposes. - e.
 Using Council materials for private purposes. - f.
-Falsifying hours worked. - g.
 Accepting gifts or hospitalities in exchange for placing work. - 2.3 The above is obviously not an exhaustive list.
 In case of doubt, Internal Audit Services should be consulted for further guidance.

-3. The Role of the Treasurer
+3. The Role of the Director of Finance

 3.1.
-As the Council's 'responsible financial officer' under Section 151 of the Local Government Act 1972, the Treasurer has overall responsibility for the proper conduct of the Council's financial affairs.
+As the Council's 'responsible financial officer' under Section 151 of the Local Government Act 1972, the Director of Finance has overall responsibility for the proper conduct of the Council's financial affairs.

-More specifically, under the Accounts and Audit Regulations 2003, he is required to ensure that the accounting control systems include :-
+More specifically, under the Accounts and Audit Regulations 2003, he is required to ensure that the accounting control systems include:-

 - a.
 "Measures to enable the prevention and detection of inaccuracies and fraud" - b.
 "Identification of the duties of officers dealing with financial transactions and the division of responsibilities of these officers in relation to significant transactions" - 3.2.
-The above responsibilities are discharged through a whole framework of internal controls including : - a.
+The above responsibilities are discharged through a whole framework of internal controls including: - a.
 Standing Orders - b.
 Financial Regulations

 All of which form part of the Council's Constitution.
-In addition, the Treasurer may prescribe more specific controls and procedures against fraud and corruption for individual systems.
+In addition, the Director of Finance may prescribe more specific controls and procedures against fraud and corruption for individual systems.

-3.3.
-Although the Treasurer is responsible for defining the system of internal controls to prevent/detect fraud and corruption, he is not directly responsible for its implementation, except in any other areas of the Council where he has direct line management responsibilities.

-- 3.4.
-Under the Council's Financial Regulations, the Treasurer must be notified of any known or suspected irregularities in any financial procedure.
+- 3.3.
+Although the Director of Finance is responsible for defining the system of internal controls to prevent/detect fraud and corruption, he is not directly responsible for its implementation, except in the Finance Directorate and in any other areas of the Council where he has direct line management responsibilities. - 3.4.
+Under the Council's Financial Regulations, the Director of Finance must be notified of any known or suspected irregularities concerning cash, materials or any other property of the Council.
 This of course encompasses cases of fraud and corruption.
 He is then responsible for : - a.
 Determining which cases should be referred to the police.
 (All cases where it appears a crime has been committed must be reported unless there are very exceptional circumstances). - b.
-Reporting serious losses over £10,000 to the Audit Committee as soon as practicable - c.
-Submitting an Annual Fraud Report to the Audit Committee - d.
-Reporting appropriate breaches of Financial Regulations to the Audit Committee. - 3.5.
-The Treasurer is also responsible for : - a.
+Reporting serious losses to the Audit Committee. - 3.5.
+The Director of Finance is also responsible for : - a.
 Determining, in conjunction with the Police and Crown Prosecution Service whether to prosecute in cases of fraud or corruption in order to recover losses, deter others, or otherwise serve the public interest. - b.
-Ensuring that, where appropriate (as for examples in relation to Housing and Council Tax Benefit Fraud), prosecution policies are formulated and applied so that consistent practice can be more readily achieved. - c.
+Ensuring that, where appropriate (as for examples in relation to Housing and Council Tax Benefit Fraud), prosecution policies are formulated and applied so that consistent practice can be more readily achieved.

+c.
 Taking any other appropriate action in order to recover losses e.g. reclaiming (former) employees' superannuation contributions.